Skip to footer content

 How to Migrate from PDF Duo to IronPDF in C#

-Migrating from PDF Duo .NET to IronPDF moves your .NET PDF workflow from an obscure, poorly documented library with unclear maintenance status to a stable, well-documented, and actively maintained solution.
-This guide provides a comprehensive, step-by-step migration path that eliminates the risks associated with abandoned libraries while gaining access to advanced features that PDF Duo cannot provide.
+Migrating from PDF Duo .NET to IronPDF moves your .NET PDF workflow from a niche, sparsely documented library with no recent releases to a stable, well-documented, and actively maintained solution.
+This guide provides a step-by-step migration path that addresses the risks of relying on an inactive component while gaining access to features PDF Duo's documented API does not cover.

 Why Migrate from PDF Duo to IronPDF